ivan-kud/ml-projects/README.md

 **Description:** Classification of Saint George the Victorious by image.

 ## Recommender system
-**Description:** Model based on LightFM library is used to predict goods rating for user-item pairs.
+**Description:** Collaborative filtering model to predict goods rating for user-item pairs.
 Dataset consists of 857895 rows into train set and 285965 rows into test set.

 **Goal:** To recommend the best product for the user.

 ## Car price prediction.
-Part 1
+Case 1
 **Description:**  Prediction of car prices by their characteristics.
 There is no training sample with correct answers.
 It must be found from external sources.
 The model is a stack of RandomForestRegressor and GradientBoostingRegressor with LinearRegressor meta-model.

 **Goal:** To identify cars whose price is below market.